Alaska did not provide accessible voting for those with disabilities, US Justice Department alleges

 The department informed Carol Beecher, Alaska’s election chief, in a letter dated Monday that the state “must, at a minimum, implement remedial measures to bring its voting services, programs and activities into compliance.”

-Beecher did not return emails or a phone call to The Associated Press seeking comment Tuesday.
+Beecher did not respond to emails or a phone call by The Associated Press seeking comment Tuesday.

 The state has until July 1 to respond to the justice department about resolutions.
 Failure to reach a resolution could result in a lawsuit, the letter to Beecher said.